GospelTrust/kairos-th-513/docs/content/_week-02/session-06.md

    > God said, ‘Take your son, your only son, Isaac, whom you love, and go to the region of Moriah.
 Sacrifice him there as a burnt offering…’(Gn.
 22:2a).

-   - a.
-Redemptive meaning in shadow.
+   - Redemptive meaning in shadow.

       1. It is going to take the shedding of the blood of the only son to redeem sinners.

       2. The redemptive sacrifice will involve a substitutionary death.
 “Abraham answered, ‘God himself will provide the lamb for the burnt offering, my son.’
 And the two of them went on together” (Gn.
 22:8).

-   - b.
-It foreshadowed another key qualification of the one who will be sacrificed to redeem the lost:
+   - It foreshadowed another key qualification of the one who will be sacrificed to redeem the lost:

      > For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life” Jn.
 3:16).